1. How many credits can I transfer to Caldwell University?

-Remember that one-half of the course work in your major and your final 30 credits must be completed at Caldwell College.
+Remember that one-half of the course work in your major and your final 30 credits must be completed at Caldwell University.

 5. Which courses will be accepted at Caldwell?

 All academic courses taken at accredited institutions will be reviewed for acceptance.
-Courses with a grade of C or better will be transferred when they correspond to courses in the Caldwell College curriculum.
+Courses with a grade of C or better will be transferred when they correspond to courses in the Caldwell University curriculum.